 1. Use tools

 Keeping track of your resources is no easy task.
 Project management software helps you stay organized through real-time project tracking, it creates transparency and helps you protect your team from stress or burnout because you can keep track of everyone’s workloads at once.
+Do your homework, and look into all of the great JIRA alternatives available to teams.

 2. Check in with teams and clients